(infusio Vinca rosea)

 Should not be taken by women who are or may become pregnant or are breast feeding.

 There are no well-known drug interactions with Vinca but cancer patients should avoid using St-John's wort with Vinca.

-It should not be used continuously for any treatment.
+Also it should not be used continuously for any treatment.

-Tincture: 1 - 2 ml./ 3 times daily
+Tincture: 1 - 2 ml/ 3 times daily

 Infusion (herbal tea): 2 - 3 cups daily.

 Supervision of a trained herbalist is strongly advised.